-- A supplemental roll places the value difference between current assessed value and the new value from reappraisals into immediate effect on the date of transfer or the new construction completion date rather than waiting for the next lien date, resulting in the capture of tax for the remaining portion of the current fiscal year. - A unitary roll contains properties such as railroads and utilities crossing the county and is valued each year by the State Board of Equalization. - An assessment appeal process allows taxpayers to dispute values through administrative and judicial processes.
+- A supplemental roll places the value difference between current assessed value of land and/or improvements and the new value from reappraisals into immediate effect on the date of transfer or the new construction completion date.
+This results in the capture of tax for the remaining portion of the current fiscal year, and for events between January 1 and May 31 for the prior fiscal year. - A unitary roll contains properties such as railroads and utilities crossing the county and is valued each year by the State Board of Equalization. - An assessment appeals process allows taxpayers to dispute values through administrative and judicial processes.